PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Results

-\paragraph{Understanding of privacy} Before using PrivacyMotiv, participants tended to describe privacy narrowly in compliance- or attribute-centric terms such as data handling, permission prompts, and a few salient attributes (especially location), e.g., \textit{``it’s basically about what permission you’re giving to the app''} (P7); \textit{``privacy in my mind is \ldots{} users’ location'' }(P1).
-Several equated privacy with \emph{data} per se (\textit{``previously, I think privacy is only about the data-sharing function, like sharing what data to which company,''} P16).
-After trying PrivacyMotiv, understandings broadened along three recurring themes: (a) 12 of 16 participants articulated concrete harms and lived consequences when describing their identified privacy-invasive design; (b) 10 of 16 participants reasonated their detection with specifc context and audiences, including who sees what, when, and through which linkages (e.g., follower syncs, cross-surface exposure, re-sharing, persistence); and (c) 9 of 16 participants emphasized vulnerable cases and bystander perspectives when answering how their identified problems are related to privacy.
-Several explicitly contrasted pre- and post-use understandings; for example, P16 explained that after using PrivacyMotiv they could recognize how \textit{``bad design will be harmful} and that \textit{``privacy is no longer [just] a tech issue.''} In summary, participants shifted from rules and attributes toward scenarios, actors, and longitudinal effects; PrivacyMotiv’s persona-based narratives made \emph{who/what/when} concrete and catalyzed a more user-centered, situational understanding of privacy.
+\paragraph{Understanding of Privacy} Initially, participants often defined privacy in terms of compliance or attributes-permissions and specific data types (e.g., \textit{``it’s basically about what permission you’re giving to the app''} (P7); \textit{``privacy in my mind is \ldots{} users’ location''} (P1)).
+Several equated privacy with data sharing between entities (e.g., \textit{``previously, I think privacy is only about the data-sharing function \ldots{} sharing what data to which company''} (P16)).
+After using \textit{PrivacyMotiv}, participants’ descriptions broadened across three recurring themes: 12 of 16 articulated privacy in terms of concrete harms and lived consequences; 10 of 16 reasoned about privacy through contextual audiences and mechanisms---who sees what, when, and how (e.g., follower syncs, cross-surface exposure, resharing, persistence); and 9 of 16 emphasized vulnerable cases and bystander perspectives when explaining why an issue was privacy-related.
+Several explicitly contrasted pre- and post-use understandings; for example, P15 noted a move from focusing only on identifiable information to being \textit{``curious about every action taken on an interface,''} noting \textit{``There’s a lot of risk involved with the kinds of data being shared.''}